Anthony J. Pennings, PhD

 This post will examine the prospects of wind energy, one of the promising alternative renewable energies that will work with hydropower, solar, and even small-scale nuclear energy to power the smart electrical grids of the future.
 Is offshore wind feasible?
 What are the downsides?
 Will it be profitable?
 Can it literally “print money” once it is operational?

 Wind and torque combine to transform mechanical energy into electricity.
 The physics of windmills means that big is better.
 The larger the propellers that can be built, the more efficient they become.
 Bigger windmills capture more wind, and that produces more torque.
 The more propellers can harvest the power of the wind, the more electricity they can produce.
-The equation belows describes the relationship between wind speed, torque, and power output.
+The equation below describes the relationship between wind speed, torque, and power output.

 torque and angular speed

 Unlike solar, wind power is not directly contingent on solar rays but on larger climatic events.
 The US Department of the Interior‘s Bureau of Ocean Energy Management (BOEM) has been conducting environmental impact studies and is giving conditional permission to build offshore wind farms.
 Contracts to provide wind electricity as low as 5.8 cents per kilowatt-hour are being negotiated.
 Massachusetts, Virginia, and the far coast of Long Island, New York are some of the major sites under development.
-While previously a global laggard, the US is expected to become a major offshore electricity contributor after 2024.
+While previously a global laggard, the US is expected to become a significant offshore electricity contributor after 2024.

 Ⓒ ALL RIGHTS RESERVED